 Dionysus found this all rather amusing.
 He might have waited a bit longer to see what these stupid mortals would do next, but the rope was rubbing his skin uncomfortably.
 Dionysus used his magical powers to push the rope away.
 It landed in a heap at his feet.

 One of the pirates noticed the young man was no longer tied to the mast.
 The pirate gasped in surprise.
 He strongly suspected that he and his fellow pirates had made a terrible mistake.
 This was no ordinary mortal.
 Things would not go well for them if they did not quickly return the lad to shore.
 He pleaded with the other pirates to turn the ship about.
-But they retied Dionysus to the mast even more tightly than before.
-They headed out to sea.
+But they tied Dionysus to the mast even more tightly than before and headed out to sea.

 Dionysus waited until the ship had reached very deep water.
 He pushed the ropes off his body.
-At the same time, thick vines surged from the sea and entangled the ship.
-Dionysus shape shifted into a lion.
-He roared and sprang on the terrified pirates.
-Some jumped overboard to avoid his claws and teeth.
+At the same time, he waved his arm, and thick vines surged from the sea and entangled the ship.
+Dionysus shape shifted into a roaring lion.
+He sprang on the terrified pirates.
+Some jumped overboard to avoid his sharp claws and teeth.
 Soon, the only pirate left alive on board was the pirate who had begged for his release.
-That pirate would have gladly jumped overboard with his mates, only somehow, his feet were stuck firmly in place.
+That pirate would have gladly jumped overboard with his mates, but Dionysus used his magic to make sure that pirate's feet were stuck firmly in place.

 "Is that the island of Naxos?"
 Dionysus asked casually, peering ahead.

 "You can drop me off there," Dionysus decided.
 The vines fell away.
 With no one at the wheel, the ship moved smoothly forward, sailing calmly towards the island of Naxos.